surniaulula/wpsso-rrssb/readme.txt

 = 3.0.1 =

-(2019/11/06) Moved Premium add-on features into the Free / Standard version.
+(2019/11/06) Moved Premium add-on features into the Standard version.